iclr-blogposts/2024/_pages/submitting.md

 **Should you edit ANY files other your new post inside the `_posts` directory, and your new folder inside the `assets` directory, your pull requests will automatically be rejected.**

+You can view an example of a successful PR [here](https://github.com/iclr-blogposts/2024/pull/48).
+You can view an example of a PR with erroneous files [here](https://github.com/iclr-blogposts/2024/pull/51).

 ### Download the Blog Repository

 Download or fork our [repository](https://github.com/iclr-blogposts/2024).